HantangFXW/homework-1/Readme.md

 Remember you can formulate the queries and execute them directly through workbench.
 Once that is done and you like the result, copy the query to the python notebook

 Solve the other queries similarly.

+## Part 2

+Profile the queries as shown in the notebook.
+Use the profiling instructions shown in brightspace.

 # Grading Rubrics